NiftyPET/NiftyPET/docs/highlights.rst

   * ``nimpa``:  https://github.com/pjmark/NIMPA (neuro-image manipulation, processing and analysis)
   * ``nipet``:  https://github.com/pjmark/NIPET (quantitative PET neuroimaging)

-The core routines are written in CUDA C and embedded in Python C extensions.
+The core routines are written in CUDA C and embedded in Python C extensions to enable user-friendly and high-throughput executions on NVIDIA graphics processing units (GPU).
 The scientific aspects of this software platform are covered in two open-access publications:

 * *NiftyPET: a High-throughput Software Platform for High Quantitative Accuracy and Precision PET Imaging and Analysis* Neuroinformatics (2018) 16:95. https://doi.org/10.1007/s12021-017-9352-y